Wayzware/EducationBalancer/README.md

 Tweaks the capacity of schools to make the number of schools required more sane/realistic.

 Exact stat tweaks:
 * Elementary School & extension wing capacity and upkeep are doubled
 * College extension wing capacity and upkeey are doubled
 * Regular university capacity and upkeep are increased by 25%

 ## Installation - Thunderstore
-Coming soon
+You can download and install the mod using a mod manager from [Thunderstore.io here](https://thunderstore.io/c/cities-skylines-ii/p/Wayzware/SchoolCapacityBalancer/).

 ## Installation - Manual
 1. Install [BepInEx 6 Bleeding Edge build](https://builds.bepinex.dev/projects/bepinex_be) or BepInEx 5.